hozhengyi/Forecasting-Humidity-With-LSTMs/README.md

 Ho.
 Z.Y, Jain.
 M and Dev, S.(2021).
 Stateful Neural Networks for Relative Humidity Forecasting

-All code is written in Python 3.7
+All code is written in Python 3.7.

-see my slides at https://docs.google.com/presentation/d/1PbFpqZ0tOpQJGvHdPQ_EGJroVBX2LmHM6-kdwXLvHfc/edit?usp=sharing
+A powerpoint summary of this work is available in this repository as ``.

 # Code Organisation
 ## Dependencies